yrashk/yrashk.github.io/docs/opensource/index.md

 ## __Past__

-Below are the contributions that I am not using actively (but others may).
+Below are the contributions that I am not using or involved in actively anymore (but others could be).
 Some projects maybe in a derelict shape.

 ### [Ruby on Rails](https://rubyonrails.org)